pablit0o/MIT_OCW_6.100L/README.md

 - 18.06: Linear Algebra (Strang!)
 [2] - My problems from Pset 3 are completely different than the official problems.
 The fifth edition has different section-numbers and as such I did not select the correct problems.
 Ensure that you get a copy of the correct edition (4th) for problems!
 Please note that I take 18.06 as a "one-time-answer", meaning that my answers are computed/finalized once.
 Of course, I made plenty of mistakes!
 Revise the official pset answers to see the solutions.
 [3] - Pset 4 of 18.06 contains various typos (latex I assume).
 Previous psets could exhibit the same behavior listed here.
 [4] - I believe the video lectures and the quizzes are a bit out of order.
-Lecture 1-10 are correspondent to Exam 1, Lecture 11-22 to Exam 2, and 23-31 to Exam
+Lecture 1-10 are correspondent to Exam 1, Lecture 11-22 to Exam 2, and 23-31 to Exam 3.
+If you couldn't tell already from the Copyright or the allusions to their status quo, it appears that the video lectures were filmed around 1999-2000.

 - 18.05: Intro to Probability and Statistics